|Home | InfoCenter | Request A Quote | Our Location Call Now 1-919-597-9055|

 Mr. Boden has been invited to speak at numerous venues the latest of which will be held in Chicago, June 2014: "Next Generation - Laser Technology Components & Applications", conference.

-University, BS in Health Sciences from Northern Michigan University, and
+Northwestern University, BS in Health Sciences from Northern

 Jerry represented the agency in leadership roles in international and national standards organizations, IEC TC 76, ANSI Z136, B 11.21, and NFPA TC 115.
 He guided CDRH reviewers in report review criteria and regulatory policy.
 In addition, he developed and presented training courses on the Radiation Control Act and its regulation and on radiation physics and biological effects.